173 Visa – Contributory Parent Temporary Visa

-There are two instalments for this visa.
-You have to pay the first instalment when you apply, and you can pay the second instalment when The Department of Home Affairs asks you to.
+There are two installments for this visa.
+You have to pay the first installment in the amount of AUD 3,210 when you apply, and you can pay the second installment in the amount of AUD 29,130 when The Department of Home Affairs asks you to.

 Besides the above payment, you might also have to pay other costs for health checks, police certificates and biometrics, if there is a request for your application.